Dasharo/docs/docs/osf-trivia-list/dasharo.md

 ## What is Dasharo Certification Program?

-Dasharo Certification Program (DCP) is a rigorous certification program that sets a high-quality bar for open-source firmware.
-It aims to provide stable, secure, and reliable firmware that meets the Dasharo values.
-The program encourages developers to create their forks of Dasharo or contribute back to the Dasharo project or coreboot upstream.
-By doing so, they can leverage the power of open-source development to create custom firmware tailored to their specific needs.
-The certification process ensures that the firmware binary meets the strict criteria by testing  3mdeb in the certification lab.
+The Dasharo Certification Program (DCP) is a highly specialized certification program that benchmarks open-source firmware ecosystem deliverables.
+The program ensures that firmware is stable, secure, and dependable while aligning with the Dasharo values.
+DCP encourages developers to create their version of Dasharo or contribute to the Dasharo project or coreboot upstream, enabling them to leverage the power of open-source development to create custom firmware tailored to their specific needs based on years of Dasharo quality assurance results.
+The program's rigorous certification process entails comprehensive testing in the Dasharo Certification Lab, ensuring that the firmware binary meets the strict standards established by the program.
+By aligning with the Dasharo values, the certification program improves the overall posture of the open-source firmware ecosystem, making it long-term maintainable, sustainable, and trustworthy and providing specific service level agreements and warranties to commercial customers and the community.

 The Dasharo-certified firmware provides long-term maintenance over ten years after the CPU microarchitecture release, which means that OEM, ODM, hardware